reydisse/cdkn-ghana/src/data/blog/02-post.md

 author: "My JoyOnline"
 quote_text: "The use of apps in investment ideas is a great way to enjoy the convenience."
 categories:
-    - Literacy
+    - Youth Empowerment
 tags:
-    - Climate Literacy
+    - Empowering Young People
 ---

 The Climate and Development Knowledge Network (CDKN), in collaboration with the Okyeame Kwame (OK) Foundation, and Centre for Climate Change and Sustainability Studies (C3SS), University of Ghana, hosted a conversation on Art and Climate Activism as part of the Centre’s Climate Change and Sustainability Seminar Series.